Maya Fernández: Political career

 In 1992 she joined the Socialist Party of Chile.
 In the 2008 municipal elections, she was elected councilor for the Nuñoa commune, which she stayed until 2012.
-During the Presidency of Milchelle Bachelet between 2006 and 2012, she worked in the Ministry of Foreign Relations.
+During the presidency of Michelle Bachelet between 2006 and 2012, she worked in the Ministry of Foreign Relations.
 In the municipal elections of 2012, she ran for the mayorship of Ñuñoa for the Socialist Party on the Concertation list.
 The favorite to win the elections was Pedro Sabat, who had been serving as mayor of Nuñoa for the past 16 years.
 Fernandez at first won the elections by a slim margin of twenty votes, a result which was appealed by Sabat, who in turn came out victorious after a recount which gave him a thirty-vote lead.

 Member of Parliament

 In the 2013 parliamentary elections, Fernández ran for the position of deputy for the 21st district, which includes the communes Nuñoa and Providencia from the metropolitan communes of Santiago.
 From 11 March 2014 to 11 March 2018, she represented the 21st district for the PS in the Chamber of Deputies.
-In the 2017 parliamentary elections, she was re-elected deputy, this time for the newly created 10th district of the Metropolitan Region.
+In the 2017 parliamentary elections, she was re-elected deputy, this time for the newly created District 10 of the Metropolitan Region.
 On the 11 March 2018, she became president of the Chamber of Deputies.
 She left office in March 2019.